frett27/Ada-Raft/doc/conception.md

 # Raft protocol implementation design

-Design is oriented for beeing tested properly.
+Design is oriented for the library beeing properly and easily tested.
 This lead to disable time, be able to control message ordering and delays.
+=> Time is an issue, to be able to test all conditions

-This implementation separate the execution engine from the behaviour implementation, this could provide using async/await implementation with message loop, but also tasks execution engine.
+In this implementation, we separate the execution engine (handling messages and behaviours) from the behaviour implementation, this could provide using async/await implementation with message loop,

 # Events